 Did you know that on this day in 1941, Pearl Harbor was attacked?
 This surprise attack by the Japanese led the US to join World War II the following day.

-Keep reading for more facts about December 7
+Keep reading for more interesting facts about December 7th in history!

 Coca-Cola was named as the world’s largest plastic polluter, by the charity “Break Free From Plastic”.

 A ban on diesel cars was called for in France.

 In order to reduce pollution, the Mayor of Paris called for a ban on diesel cars in Paris by 2020, in addition to creating pedestrian-only neighborhoods.